John Waldegrave, 3rd Earl Waldegrave

-General John Waldegrave, 3rd Earl Waldegrave (28 April 1718 – 22 October 1784) was a British politician and soldier.
+General John Waldegrave, 3rd Earl Waldegrave (28 April 1718 – 22 October 1784) was a British Army officer and politician.

 Career

 Waldegrave was the youngest son of the 1st Earl Waldegrave.
 He joined the 1st Regiment of Foot in 1735, rising to the rank of captain in 1739.
 He became a lieutenant-colonel in the 3rd Regiment of Foot in 1743 and fought in 1745 at the Battle of Fontenoy, where he was wounded, during the War of the Austrian Succession.

 He became a member of parliament (MP) for Orford in 1747 and for Newcastle-under-Lyme in 1754.
 Promoted to major-general in 1757, he took part in the raid on St Malo in June 1758 and the Battle of Minden in August 1759 during the Seven Years' War.
 He was promoted to lieutenant-general in 1759 and became a Groom of the Bedchamber in 1760.
 On the death of his elder brother James Waldegrave, 2nd Earl Waldegrave without male heirs in 1763, Waldegrave inherited his titles and estates, including the family seat at Chewton Mendip.
 He was promoted to full general in 1772 and died in 1784.